noqqe/why-openbsd.rocks/content/about.md

 There are a bazillion things that are great about OpenBSD.
 The people, the philosophy and **the technology**.

+> “The Members of the OpenBSD Community are masters of reducing complexity”
+>
+> Michael W. Lucas (Author "Absolute OpenBSD")

 This site is made to show people random facts about great functionality and ideas behind OpenBSD and transport why people are so enthusiastic about it.